pok3r-custom/pok3r_re_firmware/README.md

 they were identical, so the second decryption step is done on the keyboard.

 Fortuntely, I eventually came to a breakthrough.
-I found in the unobfuscated part of the firmware update code that test against the known read boundaries, 0x2800 and 0x2c00.
+I found in the unobfuscated part of the firmware update code that tests against the known read boundaries, 0x2800 and 0x2c00.
 The relevant code is at 0x7240 in the v117 disassembly, and the instruction that replaces forbidden bytes with zero is at 0x725a.
 Replacing this single instruction with a NOP, re-"encrypting" the update with the reverse-engineered algorithm, patching the update back into the updater, crossing all the fingers,